yext/chat-headless/packages/chat-headless/docs/chat-headless.chatheadless.getnextmessage.md

 ## Remarks

-If rejected, an Error is returned.
+If rejected, an ApiError is returned.
+A new message is added to the conversation history only if the provided text is not empty.